ka1130/just-sudo-it/_posts/2017-03-24-the-boids-plan.md

 Let’s break these apart.

 I decided to start with **cohesion**.
-To calculate it, I will need to find the center of gravity for the flock.
+To calculate it, I will need to find the center of mass for the flock.
 This will be the average of coordinates of all the boids except for the one, for which I will calculate the movement.
-I assume I will move the boid towards the new position by 10% of the newly calculated coordinates, just to keep the whole animation smooth and concise.
+I assume I will move the Boid towards the new position by 10% of the distance between the current and calculated position, just to keep the whole animation smooth and concise.
+In order to count the distance, I will need the Pythagorean theorem, a nice reminder of good old times in my primary school. ;)

 Next, I will handle the **separation** rule.
 This rule needs a constant of the maximum distance between the boids.
+When a Boid gets too close to its colleague, it will need to steer away.

+And finally, the **alignment** rule forcing all Boids to follow the average direction of the flock and adjust the speed of each Boid to its neighbours.

 ## Stage 4: Creating a Boid class

 One of the cool new features of ES6 is the introduction of [classes](https://developer.mozilla.org/pl/docs/Web/JavaScript/Reference/Classes).
 Something for you, JS-despisers!
 JavaScript classes are actually just a bit of syntactic sugar over the Objects and prototypes but they make our code much cleaner and simplify working with inheritance.
-I will harness this new feature by creating a simple Boid class that keeps the instance’s position and speed (the movement’s vector).
+I will harness this new feature by creating a simple Boid class that keeps the instance’s position and speed.

 ## Stage 5: Initial animation for a group of Boids